9dots/devBots/24_ultrasonic_sensor.md

 # ultrasonic sensor

 #### Learning Goals
-By the end of the lesson, students will be able to
+By the end of lesson, students will be able to
 * read and write conditionals
 * identify ultrasonic sensor